welvet/SillyTavern-MessageSummarize/README.md

 - Any new assistant message will be automatically summarized.
 - To mark a memory for long-term memory, click the "brain" icon in the message button menu.
 - To re-summarize a message, click the "quill" icon in the message button menu.
+- To edit a summary, click on the summary text or click the "pencil" icon in the message button menu.

 ### Notable Features